mikrosk/led_blur/README.txt

 Sometimes during Fall of 2020 I bumped into this demo on pouet.
 Seeing how easy it would be to port it over I did exactly that -- only to find out that there are some bugs related to big endianness of our CPU (all the other ports were done for little endian machines...).
 I gave it a few more days and gave up.

 Oddly enough, today I was browsing my folder dedicated to all sorts of unfinished things and found this one.
-Of course I fixed all bugs in like 20 minuts and demo was good to go. :)
+Of course I fixed all bugs in like 20 minutes and demo was good to go. :)

 The demo uses a CPU-only mod player so that's not exactly helping performance-wise.
+On the other hand, this demo is fully system and GEM
-On the other hand, this demo is fully system and GEM compliant: it runs in a window, too! (if you want to run it fullscreen under FreeMiNT, make sure that "SDL_VIDEODRIVER" environment variable is set to "xbios").
+compliant: it runs in a window, too! (if you want to run it fullscreen under FreeMiNT, make sure that "SDL_VIDEODRIVER" environment variable is set to "xbios").

 Use '-h' command line parameter for list of available options.